 I know of a beautiful maltese (yep, a small dog like me) in Sacramento who was tethered outside the backyard because her human’s husband “doesn’t like dogs.”
 She was tied up without any attention or care while her human went on a girls weekend getaway to LA.
 As her human spent the weekend shopping lavishly in Santa Monica and pampering herself at a spa in Beverly Hills, the 8-lb.
 Maltese was attacked and tragically killed by the neighbor’s two big dogs.
 Her human returned on Sunday to a broken leash and chewed up bloody parts of the body dispersed on a 1-acre backyard.
 To ease her guilt, her human demanded that the neighbor put his dogs to sleep, in which he ceded.
 However, she never took accountability for the fact that her neglect put her innocent dog in a dangerous condition in the first place.

 Even if tethered dogs aren’t physically attacked, they may risk choking injuries on their own.
-My humans and I met a woman in New Orleans who shared a tragic story of how her yorkie “hung himself”; as he was chained outside, he ran off the back porch and subsequently killed himself.
+My humans and I met a woman in New Orleans who shared a tragic story of how her yorkie “hung himself”; as he was chained outside, he ran off the back porch (that overlooks a lake) and subsequently killed himself.

 Unfortunately, such appalling events happen all the time.
 And yet, most go unreported.